 The period between the 13th and 15th centuries was the time of the Mughal Era in this region.
 It is said that this era led to the downfall of Shaivism.
 The first Mughal ruler of Kashmir was Shah Mir who reigned in 1339.
-The rule of Mughals continued for the next five centuries, Muslim monarchs ruled Kashmir, including the Mughal Empire, who ruled from 1586 until 1751, and the Afghan Durrani Empire, which ruled from 1747 until 1819.
+The rule of Mughals continued for the next five centuries, Muslim monarchs ruled Kashmir, including the Mughal Empire, which ruled from 1586 until 1751, and the Afghan Durrani Empire, which ruled from 1747 until 1819.

 The medieval era was mostly ruled by Mughal Emperors.
-The first Mughal ruler of Kashmir was Shams-ud-Din Shah Mir of Shah Mir Dynasty who ruled between 1339-42.
+The first Mughal ruler of Kashmir was Shams-ud-Din Shah Mir of the Shah Mir Dynasty who ruled between 1339-42.
 After that, the Great Akbar conquered Kashmir and ruled between 1585 to 1586.
-Then, it was captured by Afghan rulers from the Durrani Dynasty who ruled till the invasion of the Sikh Dynasty in 1890 who continued to rule the Kashmir until the invasion of the British.
+Then, it was captured by Afghan rulers from the Durrani Dynasty who ruled till the invasion of the Sikh Dynasty in 1890 who continued to rule Kashmir until the invasion of the British.

-1. Srinagar.
 Srinagar is undoubtedly one of the best places to visit in Kashmir.
 If you are looking for something peaceful, serene, beautiful then, Srinagar is the kind of place that you should be visiting with your loved ones.

 Kashmir is a place that is known for its amazing charm and aura.
 This is a kind of place that is all about enjoying the vibe of this place.
-Kashmir is situated at a distance 401, 1,813, 1,917, 2,570 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
+Kashmir is situated at a distance of 401, 1,813, 1,917, 2,570 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Let’s discuss how you can reach here by the following means of transportation.

-By Air.
 The nearest airport is the Srinagar Airport (SXR).
 It is fundamentally a civil enclave that serves Srinagar and its nearby regions.
 This airport is owned and managed by the Indian Air Force and Airport Authority of India.